 But don’t feel like you have to fill every nook, it’s ok to leave some shelf space open, this makes the styled shelf feel less cluttered.
 The same rule applies with a bench top, you may like to have a simple fruit bowl on your island bench, again, tie it in with the colour of your cupboards or bar stools.

 Sometimes it can feel overwhelming at the start, but it’s a great idea to continue the theme you have throughout your home.
-So if you have a costal vibe in your home it nice to tie in the look by selecting costal colours like pastels and blues with timbers.
+So if you have a coastal vibe in your home it nice to tie in the look by selecting coastal colours like pastels and blues with timbers.

 After all of your hard work in the renovations or moving, the styling is meant to be the fun part!

 So, show off your favourite appliances and put the things you love on display and pour yourself a drink.